-What are the risks of compression hosiery?
+What are the risks of wearing compression hosiery?

 - Compression hosiery can cause skin damage if applied to a leg with a reduced blood supply.
-However, in this case compression hosiery would not be recommended to you. - If your leg increases in size and the stockings become too tight, they may cause skin damage. - If you lose weight and your legs become thin, the compression stockings may become too loose and may not work. - Some people can be allergic to the stockings, but this is very rare.
-If you have an allergic reaction to the stockings, remove them and seek advice from your nurse/doctor. - If the stockings are not replaced regularly as advised by your nurse/GP, they will no longer work. - If you get an infection in your leg (cellulitis), your leg may swell up and become hot and painful.
-In this case, you may find it too uncomfortable to wear the stocking.
-If this happens, you should seek advice from your GP, leave the stocking off and rest with your leg elevated. - Your ankles should be elevated higher than your heart to reduce the swelling in your leg.
+However, in this case compression hosiery would not be recommended to you. - If your leg increases in size and the stocking become too tight they may cause skin damage. - If you lose weight and your legs change shape, the compression stockings may become too loose and may not work - Some people can be allergic to the stocking but this is very rare.
+If you have an allergic reaction to the stockings, remove them and seek advice from your nurse /doctor.

-If you experience any pins or needles in the feet, numbness, discolouration, reaction to the stockings, shortness of breath or increased pain in the legs, remove the stockings and inform your nurse or GP.
+If you experience any pins or needles in the feet, numbness, discolouration, reaction to the stockings, or increased pain in the legs, increased breathlessness, remove the stockings and inform your nurse or GP.